-All students and guests are expected to respond appropriately whenever a fire alarm is sounded and observe the fire safety guidelines.
+All students and guests are expected to respond appropriately whenever a fire alarm is sounded.
+Each person is expected to observe the fire safety guidelines.
 Violators are subject to a student conduct process.
 Whenever an alarm is activated/ sounded:

-- Leave lights on in the room - Close and lock the door - · Leave the building using the nearest exit - Remain outside until staff gives the all-clear sign
+- Leave lights on in the room

+- Close and lock the door

+- Leave the building using the nearest exit

+- Remain outside until staff gives the all-clear sign